US-MFG-Demo/k8s-dapr-hack/Assignment0/README.md

          "value": "adminbruce"
       },
       "publicSSHKey": {
-         "value": "ssh-rsa AAAAB...wnBTn bruce.wayne@wayneenterprises.com"
+         "value": "ssh-rsa AAAAB...wnBTn bruce.wayne@<your computer name>"
       }
     }
     ```

-1. Create a new resource group to deploy your Azure infrastructure into, by deploying the `src/Infrastructure/bicep/rg.bicep` file and store the name of the created resource group name in a variable.
-Make sure to replace the location parameter below with the proper Azure region that you want to use:
+1. Create a new resource group for your lab project using the `src/Infrastructure/bicep/rg.bicep` script file.
+In the command, make sure to replace the location parameter with the Azure region you want to use:

     ```shell
-    cd .\src\Infrastructure\bicep\
+    cd ./src/Infrastructure/bicep/
     az deployment sub create --location "southcentralus" --template-file rg.bicep --parameters ./main.parameters.json --query "properties.outputs" --output yamlc
     ```

-1. The previous command should have ended with success, by displaying the name of the resource group that was created.
-Something similar to this:
+1. Upon completion, the command will display the name of the newly-created resource group:

     ```yaml
     resourceGroupName: